emrbaykal/docker-sap-hana-deploy/README.md

 # SAP HANA Deployment with Docker

 This repository contains Docker Compose configurations for deploying a SAP HANA environment with support for SUSE and RedHat platforms.
-The setup includes a web server (Nginx), an NFS server, and Ansible-managed containers for SLES and RHEL.
+The setup includes a web server (Nginx), and Ansible-managed containers for SLES and RHEL.

 ## Services Overview